 Filled with extreme violence, foul language, blasphemy, and adult themes, the WAY OF THE GUN is abhorrent.

+In WAY OF THE GUN, a girl agrees to be a surrogate mother for a wealthy couple in exchange for a million dollars.
+The situation results in a kidnapping scheme by two low-life criminals, who get the idea after visiting a sperm bank for some cash.
+Thinking they will merely kidnap the girl and demand ransom money, they discover that the father is a schemer himself and are soon pursued by the father’s hit men.
 The graphic scenes in the WAY OF THE GUN are prolonged unnecessarily.
 The movie’s dark theme is reflected in its depiction of violence and crude behavior and in its blasphemous messages.
 For example, one criminal wonders what he will say to God when he dies.
 Viewers find out what he and his partner truly say to God when a narration says, “We don’t want your resolution . . . we don’t want your natural order of nature . . . we don’t want your forgiveness.”
 Regrettably, this bitter reflection is an attack against the only One who truly can offer peace and forgiveness.
 Filled with extreme violence, strong foul language, blasphemy, deception, and greed, WAY OF THE GUN is abhorrent